Header Graphic

 In short, as Brunton writes:

-Anthony Damiani in commentating on PB said that the ego eventually gets "pushed into" the World-Idea (the expression of the World-Mind) and the sage attains a universal viewpoint.
+Anthony Damiani in commentating on PB said that the ego eventually gets "pushed into" the World-Idea (the expression of the World-Mind or God) and the sage attains a universal viewpoint.
 His body, in essence, becomes identified with that of the cosmos, a rare and painful achievement.
 This is stated in the Lankavatara Sutra as follows:

-"In the perfect self-realisation of Noble Wisdom that follows the inconceivable transformation death of the Bodhisattva's individualised will-control, he no longer lives unto himself, but the life that he lives thereafter is the Tathagata's universalised life as manifested in its transformations." (excerpted from Dwight Goddard, ed.
-A Buddhist Bible)
+"In the perfect self-realization of Noble Wisdom that follows the inconceivable transformation death of the Bodhisattva's individualized will-control, he no longer lives unto himself, but the life that he lives thereafter is the Tathagata's universalized life as manifested in its transformations."
+(11)

 In the Sufi tradition reference is given to the difference between a state and a station.
 A state is incomplete and temporary while a station is relatively permanent and cannot be lost.
 The former is more often considered an unpredictable gift of God while the latter is largely a result of one’s effort and maturity along with the helping hand of grace.
 The essential difference is that between a first awakening to the Heart and fully grown union with it.

-It is sometimes assumed that Zen is chiefly a mental exercise (paradoxical and non-rational, as evidenced by the koan practise) leading to awakened insight, without requiring either a long course of personal discipline and self-purification as demanded in yoga, or devotion and self-sacrifice as called for in the Christian tradition.
-This former error is made by fans of Advaita Vedanta as well, who talk of the non-dual Self without creating the preparatory conditions for its actual realization.
-Whereas the practise of a wide range of disciplines as well as meditation sitting in some form, common in Buddhism generally, has been the traditional Zen practise from the beginning, and is a necessary prerequisite for the fruitful use of the koan.
+It is sometimes assumed that Zen is chiefly a mental exercise (paradoxical and non-rational, as evidenced by the koan practice) leading to awakened insight, without requiring either a long course of personal discipline and self-purification as demanded in yoga, or devotion and self-sacrifice as called for in the Christian tradition.
+This former error is sometimes made by fans of Advaita Vedanta as well, who talk of the non-dual Self often without creating the preparatory conditions for its actual and enduring realization.
+Whereas the practice of a wide range of disciplines as well as meditation sitting in some form, common in Buddhism generally, has been the traditional Zen practice from the beginning, and is a necessary prerequisite for the fruitful use of the koan.
 As Brunton pointed out,

 Any confusion regarding this would be unheard of in the Sufi tradition, where the attainment of a particular station is intimately connected with the acquiring of a corresponding virtue.
 To speak of them as separate would be considered to talk nonsense.
 Islamic scholar Seyyed Hossein Nasr writes: